 4.1 A student may take leave of absence from his/her studies for an approved period.
 Periods of approved leave of absence may not be less than one full semester, and may not accumulate to more than four semesters.
-Applications for leave of absence should be submitted for approval by the Head of Division via the Academic Regulations and Records Office.
-Under exceptional circumstances where a student needs to take leave of absence accumulating to more than four semesters, such a request should be approved by the Principal via the Academic Regulations and Records Office.
+Applications for leave of absence should be submitted for approval by the Associate Dean of faculty via the College Office.
+Under exceptional circumstances where a student needs to take leave of absence accumulating to more than four semesters, such a request should be approved by the President via the College Office.